 You can configure a Drupal website to use a language other than English and you can configure a site to use multiple languages.

 If your site requires the interface to be displayed in multiple languages or if you need to customize the interface of a single language site, the first step is to enable the multilingual capabilities of Drupal.
+This section of the Drupal documentation will help you do that.

 - Language-specific communities